ognistik/kiki-ai-workflow/README.md

 * [OpenAI](https://openai.com/api/) and/or [OpenRouter](https://openrouter.ai/) API Tokens with existing credits or payment setup.
 * [Jq](https://formulae.brew.sh/formula/jq)

+**OPTIONAL.**
-**OPTIONAL.** To utilize the Markdown Chat feature, ensure that your text editor copies selected text as markdown, rather than as formatted rich text.
+* To utilize the Markdown Chat feature, ensure that your text editor copies selected text as markdown, rather than as formatted rich text.
+* To be able to record and transcribe audio, you need to have [THIS SHORTCUT](https://www.icloud.com/shortcuts/c2154f998e664884b80d08a0a77f397c).
+It's just a simple recorder.

 *Note: ‘Jq’ is necessary for Kiki to correctly format requests through OpenAI or OpenRouter APIs.
 In Terminal, simply run `brew install jq`.
 If you do not have [Homebrew](https://brew.sh/) in your system, you may need to install that first in order to install ‘jq’.*